Help Wanted (video game): Story

 Gramps theorizes and commands his grandchildren to work for the sake of mankind.
-Tom and Maya work hard for a paycheck worth for the items of Points Channel.
+Tom and Maya work hard for a paycheck worth the items of Points Channel.
 As days pass by, they experience dangers, benefits, and challenges at the beginning of the day while the gigantic object goes closer to Earth.
-If the number of days hits zero, Gramps tries to defeat the object, but accidentally destroys the Memorial Hall after defeat, making the family pay the destruction until it is rebuilt.
+If the number of days hits zero and the player is unable to repel the object, Gramps tries to defeat the object, but accidentally destroys the Memorial Hall after defeat, making the family pay the destruction until it is rebuilt, afterwards, gramps and the family come back home and gramps tells tom or maya that he grabbed part of the object as a kind of souvenir and shows them the part he collected, but accidentally throws it at the protagonist causing their graphics to change to something related to the object (e.g. in the case of the stone face, Either tom or maya will look a little too realistic, and in the case of the thumbed ramen, either one of them will have a bowl of ramen on his/her head), gramps apologizes and estimates that the protagonist will return to normal in two in-game weeks.
 After the eighth object was defeated, they discover the cause of all planet-sized objects, the Space Codger.
-After defeating Space Codger, Gramps and the big kids celebrate; however, it's too early.
+After defeating the Space Codger, Gramps and the big kids celebrate; however, it's too early.

 The Space Codger gets out the ultimate weapon from his underwear, the Monumental Thingy.
-Gramps warns Tom and Maya if that hits Earth, it'll eat Earth by changing its appearance, which everyone and all creatures will live in eternal suspicion with nobody to trust anyone else.
+Gramps warns Tom and Maya if that hits Earth, it'll eat Earth by changing its appearance, and everyone and all creatures will live in eternal suspicion with nobody to trust anyone else.
 Meanwhile, at the wrecked NAZA - small shack and the members - site, they get back online and finds out the fragment that destroyed the center was from the Space Codger's weapon.
-Barry, who reveals his face with the others, strikes with anger to the point of being shaped like the Point Channel's Scary Mask product.
+Barry, who reveals his face to the others, strikes with anger to the point of being shaped like the Point Channel's Scary Mask product.
 Finding a way to stop the big one, they change to their TV channel outfits and resume their duty, revealing the TV Shopping Channel hosts are undercover NAZA members.